 Greenhouse has built easily configurable tools that will allow you to comply with these obligations quickly and efficiently, enabling you to:

 - Set a deletion timeframe that allows you to configure for bulk deletion when your legitimate interest in retaining data has expired.
 You will be able to decide which predetermined conditions must be met to indicate that your legal basis for keeping the data has expired (for example, one month after a candidate’s application is rejected);

 - Configure exactly which data gets deleted when a candidate asks to be forgotten (for example, you might decide to delete any PII but retain information that would allow you to still generate reports on pipeline conversion or source quality);

 - Trigger the deletion of a candidate’s data easily with the click of a button placed on the candidate’s profile in your instance of Greenhouse;

 Enhanced rights to notice and access

 In addition, the GDPR will increase a controller’s obligations regarding the information it is required to provide to data subjects.
 Among the items that must be disclosed at the time personal data is collected are the purposes of the processing, any recipients of the data, whether the data will be transferred internationally and under what legal grounds, and how long the data will be stored.
 Additionally, controllers must notify data subjects of their rights to request access to the data or lodge a complaint with a supervisory authority.
-This is language that Greenhouse has built into job boards so that all the necessary notifications and disclosures are made at the time that a candidate applies to a job.
+This is the language that Greenhouse has built into job boards so that all the necessary notifications and disclosures are made at the time that a candidate applies for a job.